Crawling (song)

 "Crawling" is a song by American rock band Linkin Park.
-It is the second single from their debut album, Hybrid Theory, and is the fifth track on the album.
-It was released on March 1, 2001, as their second single and won a Grammy for Best Hard Rock Performance in 2002.
-In January 2011, "Crawling" was released in a Linkin Park DLC pack for Rock Band 3.
+It was released in 2001 as the second single from their debut album, Hybrid Theory.
+In 2002, it won a Grammy Award for Best Hard Rock Performance.

 Background

-"Crawling" is one of the few songs on Hybrid Theory that do not prominently feature Mike Shinoda's rap sung lyrics.
+"Crawling" is one of the few songs on Hybrid Theory to not prominently feature Mike Shinoda's rapped lyrics.
 The intro to "Crawling" has been remixed in live versions over the years.
 Since 2008's Projekt Revolution, Mike Shinoda has rapped the first verse of "Hands Held High" over the intro to Reanimation version of "Crawling", titled "Krwlng" (featuring Staind frontman Aaron Lewis).
-In 2009, Shinoda rapped two verses of "Hands Held High" over the intro of "Crawling", which first verse started with an a cappella or a bassline before the Reanimation intro started, in which Shinoda raps the second verse.
+In 2009, Shinoda rapped two verses of "Hands Held High" over the intro of "Crawling", whose first verse started with an a cappella or a bassline before the Reanimation intro started, in which Shinoda raps the second verse.
 Singer Chester Bennington remarked that "Crawling" was the most difficult Linkin Park song to sing live, stating "Crawling has caused me the most trouble live more than any other song."
 Bennington also commented on the meaning of "Crawling" by stating it was inspired by his own battles with substance abuse.
 "Crawling is about feeling like I had no control over myself in terms of drugs and alcohol, hence the line "These wounds they will not heal...".
-The song is recorded in the key of C# minor.
+The song is recorded in the key of C♯ minor.

 A live version of "Crawling" was included as a B-side to "Breaking the Habit".

 Music video

 The video was directed by the Brothers Strause.
 It portrays a young woman's inner conflict dealing with an abusive relationship.
 The woman (portrayed by Katelyn Rosaasen) closes off to the rest of the world, represented with the special effects of crystals forming around her.
 By the end, the crystals recede.

 This video was supposed to have a "darker" ending to it when the first synopsis was written, being a take on Species where a psycho fan kills the band, but Warner Bros. rejected the idea, and the final ending was written in its place.

 "Crawling" was the first music video with Dave Farrell in the band.
 Phoenix returned to Linkin Park just before they began work on this video.

-As of December 2022, the music video for "Crawling" has over 370 million views on YouTube.

 The video was nominated for Best Rock video on MTV's Video Music Awards.
 It lost to Limp Bizkit's "Rollin".